On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Introduction

-In many applications, a point-cloud approximates a geodesic subspace (see \defref{geodesic}) of Euclidean space.
-Examples include GPS trajectory data sampled around a road-network, which can be thought of as a graph in $\R^2$, earthquake data sampled around an embedded graph inside the earth, or 3D scans of a simplicial complex.
-The spaces of interest in such applications do not always enjoy a manifold structure or have a desired positive \wfs.
-However, the intrinsic geodesics of such shapes enjoy a rich geometric structure.
-The length metric $d_L$ (defined formally in \secref{preliminaries}) turns them into geodesic subspaces of $\R^N$.
-In this work, we consider both topological and geometric reconstruction of a geodesic subspace $(X,d_L)$ of $\R^N$ from a Hausdorff-dense, finite, noisy Euclidean sample $(S,\norm{\cdot})$.
+In many applications, a point cloud approximates a geodesic subspace (see \defref{geodesic}) of Euclidean space.
+Examples include GPS trajectories sampled around a road-network (modeled as sampling paths in a graph in $\R^2$), earthquake data sampled around the filamentary trajectory of the shock, or~3D medical imaging.
+The intrinsic geodesics of these underlying shapes enjoy a rich geometric structure.
+Capturing that structure from the sampled data is the challenge.
+The length metric $d_L$ (see \eqnref{lengthmetric}) turns them into geodesic subspaces of $\R^N$.
+In this work, we consider both topological and geometric reconstruction of a geodesic subspace $X$ of $\R^N$ from a finite Hausdorff-close Euclidean~sample.

-In shape reconstruction, the use of various simplicial complexes built on the point-clouds is becoming increasingly popular; see for example \cite{DeSilva:2004,ATTALI2013448,Adams_2019}.
+In shape reconstruction, the use of various simplicial complexes built on the point-clouds is becoming increasingly popular; see for example \cite{DeSilva:2004,ATTALI2013448,Adams_2019,co-tpbr-08,kim2020homotopy}.
 The most common of them are Vietoris-Rips and \v{C}ech complexes.
-In this work, we use filtrations of both of them, and we recognize the \bemph{distortion} and \bemph{convexity radius} of $X$ to be the most natural sampling parameters when geodesic subspaces of $\R^N$ are considered; see \secref{preliminaries} for their formal definitions.
-The distortion quantifies the maximal ratio of the length metric to the standard Euclidean metric.
+In this work, we use filtrations of both of them, and we recognize the \bemph{distortion} $\delta=\delta(X)$ and \bemph{convexity radius} $\rho=\rho(X)$ of $X$ to be natural sampling parameters when the geodesic subspaces of $\R^N$ are considered; see \secref{preliminaries} for their formal definitions.

-Our reconstruction approach is similar to \cite{co-tpbr-08}, which is based on the \wfs\ of the underlying space.
-However, the use of partition of unity, for example, in the proof of \thmref{Cech-persistence} makes our methods very different.
-The novelty of this paper is discerned by the introduction of distortion and convexity radius as sampling parameters---as opposed to the typically used concepts, like reach or \wfs.
-As a consequence, the results apply to a different (generally larger) class of spaces that includes smooth submanifolds of $\R^N$, finite embedded graphs, higher dimensional simplicial complexes, etc. Our geometric reconstruction technique in \secref{geom-recon} also brings a robust and new approach to topological graph reconstruction.
+Our homological reconstruction approach is similar to \cite{co-tpbr-08}, which is based on the weak feature size (\wfs) of the underlying space.
+However, the use of partition of unity, for example, in the proof of \thmref{Cech-persistence} makes our techniques substantially different.
+The novelty of this paper is discerned by the introduction of distortion and convexity radius as sampling parameters, which is not related to the known sampling parameters such as the reach,~$\mu$--reach or \wfs \cite{chazal2009sampling, CHAZALSTAB, ATTALI2013448}.
+These works are based on an analysis of the gradient flow of the Euclidean distance function to $X$ in $\R^N$ and its critical points.
+Our techniques are substantially different from that and our results apply to a large class of spaces including smooth submanifolds of~$\R^N$, finite embedded graphs and higher dimensional simplicial complexes.
+As an application of our reconstruction technique, we develop in \secref{geom-recon} a new topological approach for the reconstruction of embedded graphs.